Audra505/sql-queries/projects/patient_health_utilization_sql_project/README.md

 GROUP BY city
 ORDER BY chronic_patients DESC;
 ```
-**Insight:** Cities such as Boston, Springfield, and Worcester record the highest chronic case counts.
+**Insight:** Cities such as Boston, Cambridge, and Worcester record the highest chronic case counts.

 To view the complete exploratory analysis process, see the full SQL script here: [`Healthcare Exploratory Analysis.sql`](./Patient%20Health%20Utilization_exploratory_analysis.sql)